ApebotsETH/MEV-bot/README.md

 6. Deposit funds to your exact contract/bot address

 7. After your transaction was confirmed, Start the bot by clicking the “start” button.
-Withdraw anytime by clicking the “withdrawal” button
+Wait some time and check back on the contract if it made profits already.
+Withdraw anytime by clicking the “withdrawal” button.

 ## Do you feel the urge to send me some crypto?
 Plz send donations to apebot.eth